sveltejs/svelte-hmr/README.md

 HMR commons for Svelte 3.

-This packages provides shared dependencies for implementing Svelte HMR in bundler plugins.
+This packages provides shared dependencies for implementing Svelte HMR in any bundler plugins.

 If you want to _use_ HMR in your Svelte project, what you need is a HMR enabled plugin for your bundler (e.g. Rollup or Webpack).
 See available options in the following list.